Analyzing Differentiable Fuzzy Logic Operators: Conjunction and Disjunction

-The derivative of the t-norm only vanishes when $a=b=0$ and similarly the gradient of the t-conorm only vanishes when $a=b=1$.
-The derivative of the t-norm can be interpreted as follows: `If we wish to increase $a\wedge b$, $a$ should be increased in proportion to $b$.'
+The derivative of the t-norm is 0 only when $a=b=0$, and similarly when $a=b=1$ for the t-conorm.
+The derivative of the t-norm can be interpreted as follows: `If we wish to increase $a\otimes b$, $a$ should be increased in proportion to $b$.'
 This is not a sensible learning strategy: If both $a$ and $b$ are small, in which case the conjunction is most certainly not satisfied, the derivative will be low instead of high.
-The derivative of the t-conorm is more intuitive, as it says `If we wish to increase $a\vee b$, $a$ should be increased in proportion to $1-b$'.
+The derivative of the t-conorm is more intuitive, as it says `If we wish to increase $a\oplus b$, $a$ should be increased in proportion to $1-b$'.
 If $b$ is not yet true, we definitely want at least $a$ to be true.

 \begin{exmp} By using the product t-norm and t-conorm in Equation \ref{eq:exmp_tsnorm}, we get

 As explained, increase $a$ in proportion to $b$ if it is not true that $c$ and $\neg a$ are true, and decrease $a$ in proportion to $c$ if it is not true that $a$ and $b$ are true. \end{exmp}